paullundwall/paullundwall.github.io/_articles/second-post.markdown

 A French poet would also needs to alternate between masculine and feminine rhymes.
 A feminine rhyme is one that contains a silent e like "femme" and "flamme", and a masculine one is one that does not, like "grand" and "prend".

 In English, the metre plays a greater role.
 It uses what we call a qualitative metre.
 The length of a line is not determined by the number of syllables, but by the number of feet, each containing a number of syllables, stressed or unstressed.
-We have for instance the iambic pentameter:
+For instance we have the iambic pentameter:

 ```
 If music be the food of love, play on;